-Let’s apply this model to RaaS — the underlying message in Moore’s definition for software applications is companies can become much more efficient and effective if they focus their internal software deployment on core tasks only, and outsource context software tasks to vendors that specialize in these particular areas.
-This has tremendous impact to understanding the dynamic between on-premise software and RaaS applications.
+Let’s apply this model to RaaS.
+The underlying message in Moore’s definition for software applications is that companies can become much more efficient and effective if they focus their internal software deployment on core tasks only, and outsource context software tasks to vendors that specialize in these particular areas.
+This has a tremendous impact on understanding the dynamic between on-premise software and RaaS applications.

-The RaaS model outsources the complexity of generating and maintaining RFID and sensor hardware and software, while owning and exercising full control over information the system generates, providing the ability to increase performance of core business activities.
+The RaaS model outsources the complexity of generating and maintaining RFID and sensor hardware and software while owning and exercising full control over the information that the system generates, providing the ability to increase the performance of core business activities.